 Combat dehydration with fruits and veggies

-Of course a glass of water is the the hero when it comes to saving your body from dehydration.
+Of course a glass of water is the hero when it comes to saving your body from dehydration.
 However, with the right fruits and veggies, you can make sure your body stays hydrated in between gulps as well.
 That's because most produce has such a high water percentage that it adds to your fluid intake.

 Cucumbers, celery, broccoli, iceberg lettuce and spinach are mostly water, so they're great for hydrating and replenishing your skin.
 Load up your salads with these green goddesses!
-For added color and hydration, top your salad with bell peppers, radishes, tomatoes, baby carrots and cauliflower.
+For added color and hydration, top your salad with bell peppers, radishes, tomatoes, baby carrots, and cauliflower.